 Iowa doesn’t require you to amend your formation documents if the LLC ownership interests change.

 If your Iowa LLC has an OA, transferring ownership interests may be a smooth process.
 Otherwise, this could be the time to recruit some legal help from an experienced business attorney.

-If you’re just starting an Iowa LLC, ZenBusiness offers both LLC formation services and OA templates.
+If you’re just starting an Iowa LLC, we offer both LLC formation services and OA templates.
 Let us know how we can help you succeed.
-Disclaimer – The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Yes.
 Any Iowa LLC member can sell their ownership interest, as long as the other members consent.
 The OA will likely have instructions on how to conduct the sale.

 As long as the LLC’s OA authorizes it, the LLC can issue new membership interests.
 Look to the OA to know what the requirements are for becoming a member.